-In the culture survey that is the basis for this report, we see a lot of data that over the course of the pandemic, Generation Z employees seemed especially hesitant to speak up against misconduct.
-That looks like a particularly important development, so how might organizations best respond to that?

-The data show that Gen Z does not always trust an organization's antiretaliation policy, whether that's because they don't know about it, or because they're so new to the workforce that they don't trust it.
+In the culture survey that is the basis for this report, we see a lot of data that over the course of the development, so how might organizations best respond to that?
+The data show that Gen Z does not always trust an organization's antiretaliation policy, whether that's pandemic, Generation Z employees speak up against misconduct.
+That looks like a particularly important seemed especially hesitant to